freenas/freenas-docs/userguide/intro.rst

   example configuration would be six 600 GB 15K SAS drives in a RAID 10 which would yield 1.8 TB of usable space, or eight 600 GB 15K SAS drives in a RAID 10 which would yield 2.4 TB of usable space.

-* 7200 RPM SATA disks are designed for single-user sequential I/O and are not a good choice for multi-user writes.

 When high performance is a key requirement and budget permits, consider a